SarahAhmed97/AirBnB_clone/README.md

-0x00 AirBnB clone | The Console
+This is a README file for 0x02.
+AirBnB clone - MySQL project